Techbae22/Techbae22/README.md

 I am a AI | Data Scientist | Data Analyst with knowledge of Python, SQL, Excel and Google sheets.
 I aim to use my experience and knowledge to deliver the best results in any project.
-I keep studying and acquiring more skillsets to help validate my skill set.
+I keep studying and acquiring more skills to help validate my skill set.

 The skills I offer as a Data Scientist are: